GoudanHan/APLAS2022/README.md

 The accuracy is on its way...
 The final accuracy is 38.79%
 </pre>

+<h3>Conclusion</h3>
-Following these instructions, you can get the accuracy of any model/technique used by NATE
+Following these instructions, you can get the accuracy of any model/technique used by NATE under the new metric, and be perfectly capable of reproduce similar graphs demonstrated in our paper.
+As every time you execute the command or the script, the final accuracy may differ slightly, the results you will get is going to look almost identical to us.
 </p>
+<p align="right"><a href="#header">↑Intro</a></p>